asu-trans-ai-lab/utdf2gmns/Readme.md

 * [X] Number of lanes of the movements from synchro file.
 * [ ] Add signal info to micre-link.csv
 * [X] Add function to verify whether geocoded for utdf_geo

+## Call for Contributions

+The utdf2gmns project welcomes your expertise and enthusiasm!

+Small improvements or fixes are always appreciated.
+If you are considering larger contributions to the source code, please contact us through email:

+    Xiangyong Luo                :  luoxiangyong01@gmail.com

+    Dr. Xuesong Simon Zhou :  xzhou74@asu.edu

+Writing code isn't the only way to contribute to utdf2gmns.
+You can also:

+* review pull requests
+* help us stay on top of new and old issues
+* develop tutorials, presentations, and other educational materials
+* develop graphic design for our brand assets and promotional materials
+* translate website content
+* help with outreach and onboard new contributors
+* write grant proposals and help with other fundraising efforts

+For more information about the ways you can contribute to utdf2gmns, visit [our GitHub](https://github.com/asu-trans-ai-lab/utdf2gmns).
+If you' re unsure where to start or how your skills fit in, reach out!
+You can ask by opening a new issue or leaving a comment on a relevant issue that is already open on GitHub.